songwright/netninja-react-redux-tutorial/README.md

 `const ninjas = this.props.ninjas;`

 but uses destructuring to do the same thing.
 To render each ninja to the DOM, he uses the __.map__ method to map one array to another array.
-To do this, he creates a constant called __ninjaList__ that contains a arrow function.
+To do this, he creates a constant called __ninjaList__ that contains an arrow function.
 This arrow function returns a JSX component for each ninja that it cycles through in the array.
 After saving, the development server compiles and renders it to the browser.
 A listing appears for each ninja with information for that ninja from the array.
 In the video, the Net Ninja points out that the following error message appears in the console:

 Warning: Each child in a list should have a unique "key" prop.